Born on a Wednesday.

 Nigeria, the UK, and a lot of 6am calls.
 Grew the team; one mentee ended up running a whole division.

 Landed in Calgary in March, Toronto by November.
 Lead PM on a card-issuing platform that moves billions.
-New country, new winter, same habit of building the thing myself to understand it.
+I kept building prototypes myself because that is still how I understand a product.

-Writing essays for minds that think in spirals, making a little art, arguing about religion, and losing to better players on weekends.
+Writing essays for minds that think in spirals, making a little art, and losing to better players on weekends.